erickbytes/divbull/divbull.com/content/blog/Hedge-Trades-Against-Different-Outcomes-Can-Balance-Your-Portfolio.md

 Hybrid vehicles have emerged as the most sought after type of vehicle after Tesla rode the EV boom into 2021.
 Toyota is notably the biggest winner in the resurgence of hybrids and the purest play to fade our electric vehicle future.
 Toyota has been vocal in their opposition against the feasibility of electric vehicles.
 Ford is also losing money on its electric vehicle program but has remained committed to a profitable electric vehicle in the future, so they are less of a direct play against Tesla.

 Holding both Tesla and legacy auto is a way to play both sides of the transition to electric vehicles.
 If consumer tastes move towards hybrids in the short term, Tesla will have a tougher environemnt to sell cars and Toyota will reap rewards from selling more hybrids.
-If electric vehicles gain more traction, the most likely outcome in the long run, fade legacy auto.
+If electric vehicles gain traction quicker than expected, fade legacy auto that doesn't adapt to what kind of car people want to buy.
 Play both sides of the trade by holding both.

-Conclusion
+3) Bitcoin vs. Ethereum + Alt-Coins

+Bitcoin was the first mover in the crypto world.
+Ethereum has solidified as #2 in the crypto space.
+Most likely both will be important in cryptocurrency's future, but you could see better returns in some alt-coins in the short term.
+Crypto has a feel like there will be "many winners" in the long run, but who knows how many and for which use cases.
+Or maybe it will be like big tech, with only an oligarchy of coins reaching elite status.
+Too early to tell, so I'm gonna a basket of coins with a heavy weighting of the blue-chip coins.

+**Wrapping Up**

 It's important to identify when an industry has "many winners" versus possibly only a few elite companies that emerge in the long run.
 It's possible to have the right industry, but not the right execution by the company you own.
 We can mitigate risk by making trades that hedge each other.
 This might limit gains on a higher conviction play, but it also caps your losses if the play doesn't pan out.